 Our assessment of capital adequacy begins with our board-approved risk appetite and risk management framework.
 This framework provides for the identification, measurement and management of material risks.
-For more information on our capital adequacy risk appetite and risk management framework, refer to "Management's Discussion and Analysis of Financial Condition and Results of Operations - Capital and Regulatory Matters" in our 2020 Form 10-K.
+For more information on our capital adequacy risk appetite and risk management framework, refer to "Management's Discussion and Analysis of Financial Condition and Results of Operations - Capital and Regulatory Matters" in our 2021 Form 10-K.

 Under the FRB's Tailoring Rules, Category IV firms, such as us, are subject to biennial supervisory stress testing and are exempt from company-run stress testing and related disclosure requirements.
 The FRB supervises Category IV firms on an ongoing basis, including evaluation of the capital adequacy and capital planning processes during off-cycle years.
-We are also required to develop, maintain and submit to the FRB an annual capital plan, which must be reviewed and approved by our board of directors or one of its committees.
+Annually, the FRB requires us to submit a capital plan approved by our board of directors or one of its committees.
 On April 2, 2021, we submitted our 2021 Capital Plan to the FRB under the FRB's 2021 CCAR process.
-For more information, see the "Tailoring of Prudential Requirements" section in item 1 of our 2020 Form 10-K.
+For more information, see the "Tailoring of Prudential Requirements" section in Item 1 of our 2021 Form 10-K.

 Under the FRB's Capital Plan Rule, a firm must update and resubmit its capital plan prior to the next annual submission date under certain circumstances, which includes a material change in the firm's risk profile, financial condition or corporate structure since its last capital plan submission.
-On July 28, 2021, we announced an agreement to acquire Investors, which required us to resubmit our capital plan to the FRB, which was submitted on September 15, 2021.
+On July 28, 2021, we announced an agreement to acquire Investors, requiring us to resubmit our capital plan to the FRB.
+We submitted our updated capital plan on September 15, 2021.

 We develop a capital plan and conduct routine capital management activities in compliance with internal limits and operating targets that we establish for each regulatory capital ratio.
 The intent of these limits and targets is to meet both regulatory and market expectations, while also ensuring an efficient return to shareholders.
 We set these internal limits and targets to comply with the U.S. Basel III minimums, which include applicable buffer requirements.
-Effective October 1, 2020, the static Capital Conservation Buffer ("CCB") of 2.5% was replaced by a firm-specific risk sensitive Stress Capital Buffer ("SCB") requirement based on the projected losses under the supervisory severely adverse scenario of each firm subject to CCAR plus four quarters of planned common stock dividends, subject to a floor of 2.5%.
 Refer to the related discussion in the "Stress Capital Buffer" section of this report.

-In light of the heightened uncertainty related to the COVID-19 pandemic and associated lockdowns, the FRB took certain actions to preserve capital at banks.
-Among those actions, the FRB imposed certain limitations on firms for the third and fourth quarters of 2020, including mandatory suspension of share repurchases and limiting common stock dividends to existing rates and the average quarterly net income over the prior four quarters.
-The FRB modified its limitations on capital distributions for the first and second quarters of 2021 such that firms that participate in CCAR, like us, may resume share repurchases provided that the aggregate of share repurchases and common stock dividends for the applicable quarter did not exceed average quarterly net income for the trailing four quarters.
-Beginning July 1, 2021, the FRB lifted the temporary additional restrictions on capital distributions and authorized firms, like us, that are on a two-year cycle and not subject to supervisory stress testing this year to make capital distributions that are consistent with the regulatory capital rules, including normal restrictions under the FRB stress capital buffer framework.
-In addition, we temporarily suspended share repurchases in connection with entering into the agreement to acquire Investors, and are poised to resume share repurchases after the Investors shareholder vote scheduled for November 19, 2021.
-In January 2021, our board of directors authorized us to repurchase up to \$750 million of our common stock, of which \$655 million is available as of September 30, 2021.
+In light of the heightened uncertainty related to the COVID-19 pandemic and associated lockdowns, the FRB took certain actions to preserve capital at banks beginning in the third quarter of 2020 through the second quarter of 2021.
+Beginning July 1, 2021, the FRB lifted all temporary restrictions on capital distributions and authorized firms, like us, that are on a two-year cycle and not subject to supervisory stress testing in 2021 to make capital distributions that are consistent with the regulatory capital rules, including normal restrictions under the FRB stress capital buffer framework.
+In addition, we temporarily suspended share repurchases in connection with entering into the agreement to acquire Investors.
+We resumed share repurchases after the Investors shareholder vote on November 19, 2021.
+In January 2021, our board of directors authorized us to repurchase up to \$750 million of our common stock, of which \$455 million is available as of December 31, 2021.
 All future capital distributions are subject to consideration and approval by our board of directors prior to execution.
 The timing and amount of future dividends and share repurchases will depend on various factors, including our capital position, financial performance, risk-weighted assets, capital impacts of strategic initiatives, market conditions and regulatory considerations.